 Element of Competence: Verification Monitoring Context Verification monitoring is the process of regularly checking the system to make sure everything is ok.
 It should be considered as an additional requirement to Operational Monitoring and is a final check that, overall, the wastewater network is operating in a manner that protects the publics' health and the environment.
-Verification monitoring within wastewater networks includes Resource Consent Compliance Monitoring and Reporting within the receiving environment following an Overflow .
+Verification monitoring within wastewater networks includes Resource Consent Compliance Monitoring and Reporting within the receiving environment following an Overflow.
 Verification monitoring provides confidence regarding the level of service and is a useful indication of possible problems with the network.
 Outcome The verification monitoring process confirms that the network is conveying wastewater to an acceptable standard.
-To do this, Wastewater Network Operators need to be able to :

-- Follow the Resource Consent Compliance Monitoring and Reporting plan that is - referenced in any resource consent(s) related to the network. - Review complaints and use them to make improvements to the network operations.
+- Follow the Resource Consent Compliance Monitoring and Reporting plan that is referenced in any resource consent(s) related to the network. - Review complaints and use them to make improvements to the network operations.
 Monitoring comments and complaints can provide valuable information on problems with the network.